imvinayak32/namaste-js-notes/notes/season-1/lecture-12.md

 ### Q9: Disadvantage of closure?
 **Ans**: Overconsumption of memory when using closure as everytime as those closed over variables are not garbage collected till program expires.
-So when creating many closures, more memory is accumulated and this can create memory leaks if not handled.
+So when creating many closures, more memory is accumulated and this can create memory leaks, it may freeze the browser if not handled.

+### Q10: What is Garbage collector?
-**Garbage collector** : Program in JS engine or browser that frees up unused memory.
+**Ans**: Garbage collector is a program in JS engine or browser that frees up unused memory.
 In highlevel languages like C++ or JAVA, garbage collection is left to the programmer, but in JS engine its done implicitly.

 ```js
 function a() {